minotar/ansible/README.md

 * Static site:
   * Use Nginx for cache busting in the assets subfolder.
 Idea being that we can use a different URL to force a client cache refresh.
   * Cache `/favicon.ico` for 8 days.
-This will be the same file as `/assets/minotar.ico`.
+This will only be used when the "shortcut icon" is ignored.
-  * Add `<link rel="shortcut icon" href="/assets/minotar.1.ico" />` to HTML.
-Increment if favicon is ever updated.
   * Cache everything uder `/assets/*` for 1 year with required name change on update (eg. style.1.css)
   * Cache HTML homepage for 5 mins.
 This may as well be something, but all we don't want too long as page updates rely on it refreshing.
   * Cache robots.txt for 24 hours